Stevie Wonder: Religion and politics

 Wonder has been a longtime Baptist affiliated with black churches.
 He was introduced to Transcendental Meditation through his marriage to Syreeta Wright.
 Consistent with that belief system, Wonder became vegetarian, and later a vegan, singing about it in October 2015 on The Late Late Show with James Corden during the show's "Carpool Karaoke" segment.

+In 2013, Wonder announced that he would no longer perform in any region with a stand-your-ground law in effect following the acquittal of George Zimmerman for the killing of Trayvon Martin.
+Wonder additionally encouraged his fans to participate in similar boycotts, stating that "for those of you who've lost in the battle for justice, wherever that fits in any part of the world – we can't bring them back, What we can do is we can let our voices be heard.
+And we can vote in our various countries throughout the world for change and equality for everybody.
+That's what I know we can do."

 Wonder joined Twitter on April 4, 2018, and his first tweet was a five-minute video honoring Martin Luther King Jr. Dozens of famous personalities were rounded up in the video, which was titled "The Dream Still Lives".
 Each person involved shared their dream, calling back to King's popular speech in 1963.
-Wonder's first tweet took the Internet by storm, and he also encouraged viewers to share their own videos about their dreams with the hashtag #DreamStillLives.
+Wonder's tweet went viral, and he also encouraged viewers to share their own videos about their dreams with the hashtag #DreamStillLives.

 On August 21, 2024, Wonder performed "Higher Ground" at the 2024 Democratic National Convention, endorsing Vice President Kamala Harris in the 2024 United States presidential election.
 Wonder also briefly spoke at the convention, saying: "This is a moment to tell your children where you were and what you did.
 When we stand between history's pain and tomorrow's promises, we must choose courage over complacency."